RicardoRagel/drawer-translate/README.md

 It is a simple Qt Application with a front-end developed using QML. <img src="media/built-with-Qt_Horizontal_Small.png" height="30" align="right" />

+## Download it

+Visit the [latest release page](https://github.com/RicardoRagel/drawer-translate/releases/latest) to download the latest Windows installer or the Linux AppImage.
+Don't forget to give permission execution to the AppImage before try to run it.

 ## Dependencies

 * **OS**: Linux and Windows.
 Tested on Ubuntu 16.04, 18.04 and Windows 10.